 Third parties with your personal information

 Beyond government departments and intelligence organisations, third parties often have a wealth of information about you.
-This is particularly detrimental to your privacy since private companies may be subject to government requests for this information.
+Some of these are independent bodies that work closely with the government.

 “We know where you are.
 We know where you’ve been.
 We can more or less know what you’re thinking about,” said Eric Schmidt, former Executive of Google in 2010 in an interview with The Atlantic.
 Such a statement may seem an exaggeration but on closer examination, there’s some truth to Schmidt’s comment.